Latest News

 WORSHIP – The worship of God is foundational for Christians and for our faith community.

-PROCLAMATION—Our church is accountable to God to proclaim the Good News of Jesus Christ with a
+PROCLAMATION – Our church is accountable to God to proclaim the Good News of Jesus Christ with a sense of urgency in our community and around the world.

-SPIRITUAL GROWTH—Christians are to grow and mature spiritually through Bible study, discipling ministries, and practicing the disciplines of the Christian faith.
+SPIRITUAL GROWTH – Christians are to grow and mature spiritually through Bible study, discipling ministries, and practicing the disciplines of the Christian faith.

-RELATIONSHIPS—Loving relationships must permeate our church inspiring us to value times of Christian fellowship, to care for one another, and to become a unified faith community.
+RELATIONSHIPS – Loving relationships must permeate our church inspiring us to value times of Christian fellowship, to care for one another, and to become a unified faith community.

-STEWARDSHIP—Each member is responsible before God to invest time, talents, and financial resources to build up the body of Christ and to empower our church’s witness in the community and around the world.
+STEWARDSHIP – Each member is responsible before God to invest time, talents, and financial resources to build up the body of Christ and to empower our church’s witness in the community and around the world.

-EXCELLENCE—In our desire to honor God and inspire and attract people, we will pursue excellence in all our endeavors.
+EXCELLENCE – In our desire to honor God and inspire and attract people, we will pursue excellence in all our endeavors.

-FLEXIBILITY-God’s call is dynamic and our church is to remain flexible and responsive to the leadership of the Holy Spirit.
+FLEXIBILITY – God’s call is dynamic and our church is to remain flexible and responsive to the leadership of the Holy Spirit.

-1. CHURCH COVENANT
+VIII.
+CHURCH COVENANT

 A covenant is a promise or undertaking between at least two persons—each person agreeing to fulfill certain obligations.
 Our church adopts a covenant in which each member commits himself/herself to fulfill certain obligations to God and to each other for the advancement of our church and to assist each other to become more Christ-like.

-Having been led as we believe by the Spirit of God, to receive the Lord Jesus Christ as our Savior, and on the profession of our faith, having been baptized in the name of the Father, and of the Son, and of the Holy Spirit, we do now in the presence of God, and this assembly, most solemnly and joyfully enter into covenant with one another, as one body in Christ.
+Having been led, as we believe by the Spirit of God, to receive the Lord Jesus Christ as our Savior, and on the profession of our faith, having been baptized in the name of the Father, and of the Son, and of the Holy Spirit, we do now in the presence of God, and this assembly, most solemnly and joyfully enter into covenant with one another, as one body in Christ.

 We engage, therefore, by the aid of the Holy Spirit, to present our bodies as living sacrifices, holy, acceptable unto God.